-7.1.
-You must immediately tell the Director of Student Services if at any time after you receive an offer to study with us, or while you are studying with us:

-7.1.1. you are charged with a criminal offence; in which case you must tell us what the charges are and provide a copy of the charge sheet.

-7.1.2. you have accepted a police caution (including conditional cautions); in which case you must provide a copy of the caution.

-7.1.3. you have been released on conditional police bail; in which case you must provide a copy of the conditions.
+- 7.1.
+You must immediately tell the Director of Student Services if at any time after you receive an offer to study with us, or while you are studying with us: - 7.1.1.
+You are charged with a criminal offence, in which case you must tell us what the charges are and provide a copy of the charge sheet; - 7.1.2.
+You have accepted a police caution, in which case you must provide a copy of the caution; - 7.1.3.
+You have been released on conditional police bail, in which case you must provide a copy of the conditions;

-7.1.4. you have been placed under investigation with advice; in which case you must provide a copy of the letter of advice.

-7.1.5. you are sent to trial for a criminal offence; in which case you must tell us the trial date and any rescheduled dates.

-7.1.6. you are notified that no further action will be taken to prosecute you; in which case you must show proof of this.

-7.1.7. you are found guilty of a criminal offence; in which case you must immediately notify us of the offences of which you have been found guilty, and (when available) your sentence.

-7.1.8. you are acquitted of a criminal offence; in which case you should, as far as is possible, provide us with any information that you have about why.

-7.1.9. a notice or order has been imposed on you by the court (Magistrates or Crown); in which case you must provide a copy of the notice or order.
-These include but are not limited to: Criminal Behaviour Orders, Compensation Orders, Domestic Abuse Protection Notices, Restraining Orders or Sexual Harm Prevention Orders.

-7.2.
+- 7.1.4.
+You have been placed under investigation with advice, in which case you must provide a copy of the letter of advice; - 7.1.5.
+You are sent to trial for a criminal offence, in which case you must tell us the trial date and any rescheduled dates; - 7.1.6.
+You are notified that no further action will be taken to prosecute you, in which case you must show proof of this; - 7.1.7.
+You are found guilty of a criminal offence, in which case you must immediately notify us of the offences of which you have been found guilty, and (when available) your sentence; - 7.1.8.
+You are acquitted of a criminal offence, in which case you should, as far as is possible, provide us with any information that you have about why. - 7.1.9.
+A domestic abuse protection notice or order is made against you, in which case you must provide a copy of the notice or order. - 7.2.
 If you are enrolled on a programme of study in HSC, MED, EDU, SWK, or PHA you must also immediately tell your Head of School.
-This is because the School will need to consider whether to take any action to notify the relevant Professional, Statutory and Regulatory Body (PSRB) or assess your Fitness to Practise, and whether you should be sent on placement.
+This is because the School will need to consider whether to take any action to notify the relevant professional, statutory and regulatory body (PSRB) or assess your fitness to practise, and whether you should be sent on placement. - 7.3.

-7.3.
 Where an order under the Family Law Act 1996 or the Domestic Abuse Act 2021 is made against you and a person being protected by the order is a member of staff, student, or officer of the University, or someone with whom you live in University Residences, you must immediately seek the court's permission to provide us with a copy of the order made and, if permitted to do so, provide us with a copy.